tohzen/2021-03-09-midterm/README.md

 ## Rules

 * Don't share code with others
-* You may use the internet to look up string methods, array methods, etc.
+* You may use the internet to look up anything you want (string methods, array methods, etc.)

 ## Tips